cran/this.path/README.md

 source("/path/to/file.R", chdir = TRUE)
 ```

+This does not determine the executing script, only the executing
+script's directory, so it does not provide all the same functionality
-This fails for executable **R** scripts and it ignores the simple fact
+of `package:this.path`.
+Additionally, it fails for executable **R**
+scripts and it ignores the simple fact that it is sometimes
-that it is sometimes legitimately desirable to have the working
-directory set elsewhere.
+legitimately desirable to have the working directory set elsewhere.

 ### Alternative 2: Source References